qdcmedia123/fbi-wanted-ws/README.md

   npm run test
   ```
 ### Scaling our application
-  #### In k8s folder in our deployment file for each configuration file if we increase the number for replicas then, one way we can increase number for replicas, but on the other hand It will consum more resources too.
+  #### In k8s folder in deployment files for each configuration file if we increase the number for replicas then, one way we can increase number for replicas, but on the other hand It will consume more resources too.

 ### Presistent Cahing
- #### We can use Redis, Memchacned to store our cahcing https://www.npmjs.com/package/redis
+ #### We can use Redis, Memcached to store our caching https://www.npmjs.com/package/redis

 ### Logging
 #### Yes we do log, but right know due to timeline I was not be able to implement logging rather I am using simple console, It is important to log in any application for example in current circumstances